0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 // [ ] TODO: add diagram here!
+// [ ] TODO: specify difference between MTP and Sig validator
+// [ ] TODO: update Steph's sandbox with the last version!
+// [ ] TODO: update smart contract section here

 # On-chain ZK Verification

-The on-chain verification workflow allows Dapps to verify users' claims inside a Smart Contract.
+The on-chain verification workflow allows Dapps to verify users' credentials inside a Smart Contract.
 Zero-Knowledge Proof cryptography enables this verification to happen in a private manner, namely without revealing any personal information of the user (prover).

 This flow is especially needed when further on-chain logic wants to be implemented on successful verification such as: